ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/3_measurement/_index.md

         s.New("save_h5", bool, initial=True)
 ```

-This defines 3 parameters that will be used during the measurement.
+The three settings defined will be used during the measurement.

 When a measurement is started, a new thread is launched, within which eventually the `run()` function is called.
 Let's override it to: